Military Courts Martial are criminal trials convened by the United States Military for violations of the Uniform Code of Military Justice (UCMJ).

 He provides these legal services to service members in all branches of the Armed Forces, serving in garrison or deployed/mobilized environments, both stateside and overseas.
 Attorney Calcagni carefully selects the military justice cases that his office handles to ensure that he is able to devote his time and expertise to each client to ensure that justice is served in each case.
 If you are a service member who has been accused of or charged with a military criminal offense, call Attorney Calcagni for a free consultation today.

-Contact Former JAG Corps Prosecutor and court-martial Defense Attorney John L. Calcagni by email or call today at (401) 351-5100 to schedule a free consultation.
+Contact Former JAG Corps Prosecutor and court-martial Defense Attorney John L. Calcagni by calling today at (401) 351-5100 to schedule a free consultation.